StefanoPernat/iOS-Programming/README.md

 In this chapter I learned about using the NavigationViewController, UIBarButtonItem and also a litte bit of UITapGestureRecognizer

 > Change from QWERTY keyboard to Number Pad of DetailViewController

+> Subclass UITextField class and override resign and become first responder so that its border will change